pleets/devbox-station/README.md

 ### 2.1 Web folder

 You need a folder inside your machine in which your web project files are located.
-By default, `~/www is taken`.
+By default, `~/www` is set up.
 You can set up any other folder using the following env var.

 ```dotenv